 — Draper (2015)

-Have a look at principles of ethography and the design and methods sections of the below publications to understand ethnography and its research characteristics.
+Take a look at principles of ethography and the design and methods sections of the below publications to understand ethnography and its research characteristics.

 Resources